OuhscBbmc/redcap-manual-v1/adminser/upgrade.md

 The steps above pertain to updating a single instance of REDCap.
 In addition to your _production_ instance, we strongly suggest you host a _test_ or _development_ too.
+^[The distinction between a test instance and development instance is important to some aspects of server administration, but not to this aspect.
+Update all the nonproduction servers you have before your production servers.]
 If so, perform these steps on the non-production server and verify things operate correctly to minimize the chance the research will be disrupted when you upgrade the production instance.

-TODO: add footnote

-> The distinction between a test instance and development instance
-> is important to some aspects of server administration,
-> but not to this aspect.
-> Update all the nonproduction servers you have before your production servers.

 ## Steps